Aura

 Key capabilities:

-- Declarative agent composition via TOML with multi-provider LLM support
+- Declarative agent composition via TOML with multi-provider LLM support and multi-agent serving

 - Dynamic MCP tool discovery across HTTP, SSE, and STDIO transports